-- The feeder rating data for 15/16 is obtained from the DMA system.
-If the feeders were identified in DMS to be thermally limited by its circuit breaker, the circuit breaker rating is then used to represent the thermal limit rating of the feeder. - 2) For feeders which are the limiting element (not limited by circuit breaker rating capacity) with multiple tee-off points, the rating of the entire feeder is represented by feeder rating section of the highest utilisation.
-PSS/E load flow studies using 2016 summer and winter forecasts were conducted to identify the highest utilised feeder section. - 3) The current template requires Energex to segregate the 110kV and 132kV feeders as a separate category.
-This separation is done based on the allocated voltage level for each feeder as per the DMA report and verified through Energex's PSS/E models and DMS system. - 4) Line length data is extracted from NFM/GIS and is subsequently matched to each corresponding feeder name and rating. - 5) To obtain the weighted average MVA, each feeder is then segregated into its respective voltage levels and UG and OH components based on the DMA feeder length report. - 6) Each feeder length component is then multiplied by its corresponding rating and aggregated. - 7) The total is then divided by the total feeder UG/OH section length to obtain the weighted average MVA.
+- 1) The feeder rating data for 16/17 is obtained from the DMA system.
+If the feeders were identified in DMS to be thermally limited by its circuit breaker, the circuit breaker rating is then used to represent the thermal limit rating of the feeder. - 2) For feeders which are the limiting element (not limited by circuit breaker rating capacity) with multiple tee-off points, the rating of the entire feeder is represented by the feeder rating section of the highest utilisation.
+PSS/E load flow studies using 2017 summer and winter forecasts were conducted to identify the highest utilised feeder section and its seasonal maximum demand. - 3) The current template requires Energex to segregate the 110kV and 132kV feeders as a separate category.
+This separation is done based on the allocated voltage level for each feeder as per the DMA report and verified through Energex's PSS/E models and DMS system. - 4) Line length data is extracted from DMA and is subsequently matched to each corresponding feeder name and rating. - 5) To obtain the weighted average MVA, each feeder is then segregated into its respective voltage levels and UG and OH components based on the DMA feeder length report. - 6) Each feeder length component is then multiplied by its corresponding rating and aggregated. - 7) The total is then divided by the total feeder UG/OH section length to obtain the weighted average MVA.
 The formula below is applied:

-$$\begin{aligned} &\text{UG weighted average MVA} = \frac{\displaystyle\sum{N} \left(MVA{N} \times UG_Length{N} \right)}{Total_UG_Length} \\ &\text{OH weighted average MVA} = \frac{\displaystyle\sum{N} \left(MVA{N} \times OH_Length{N} \right)}{Total_OH_Length} \end{aligned}$$
+UG weighted average MVA = $$\frac{\sum{N} (MVA{N} \times UG_Length{N})}{Total_UG_Length}$$ OH weighted average MVA = $$\frac{\sum{N} (MVA{N} \times OH_Length{N})}{Total_OH_Length}$$